Home Cooking

 - 1/3 cup cold water

 1. Combine the flour, oil and salt in a food processor.
 Pulse 10 to 15 times to incorporate the fat.
 2. Whisk the yeast into the warm water.
 Add the mixture to the bowl.
-Pulse very quickly 2 to 3 times.3.
-Add the cold water.
-Pulse until the dough forms a ball.
-Pulse continuously 10 seconds.
+Pulse very quickly 2 to 3 times.

 4. Transfer dough to an oiled bowl, turning to coat all sides.